 - (15) Regarding the countercyclical capital buffer set out in Article 136 of Directive 2013/36/EU, the Commission recalls that it would apply to all Swedish credit exposures and not just to mortgage exposures.
 The FSA argues that using the countercyclical capital buffer to specifically target the systemic risks linked to the Swedish mortgage and housing markets, would penalise other exposures which are not the target of the measure.
-Therefore, the Commission agrees with the FSA that considers that it would not be effective or appropriate to further increase its countercyclical capital buffer rate7 to address the systemic risks linked to Swedish mortgages and the residential immovable property sector. - (16)In what concerns the systemic risk buffer, the FSA already applies a systemic risk buffer of 3% to the three major Swedish credit institutions, which addresses the structural risks associated with the large and concentrated banking sector in Sweden.
+Therefore, the Commission agrees with the FSA that considers that it would not be effective or appropriate to further increase its countercyclical capital buffer rate to address the systemic risks linked to Swedish mortgages and the residential immovable property sector. - In what concerns the systemic risk buffer, the FSA already applies a systemic risk (16)buffer of 3% to the three major Swedish credit institutions, which addresses the structural risks associated with the large and concentrated banking sector in Sweden.
 The FSA assesses that it would not be effective or appropriate to further increase the systemic risk buffer to address the systemic risks linked to Swedish mortgages and the residential immovable property sector.
-The FSA also considers that while a sectoral variant of the systemic risk buffer could target the identified systemic risks, it would be less appropriate and effective than the proposed measure.
+The FSA also considers that while a sectoral variant of the systemic risk buffer could target the identified systemic risks, it would be less effective than the proposed measure.
 As noted above, the FSA expressed its concerns about unjustified variability in modelled risk weights and it is currently reviewing credit institutions' internal models.
-The FSA explained that, until that review is completed, only a floor that binds low IRB risk weights is a viable alternative because a sectoral systemic risk buffer would have disproportionate impacts.
-The sectoral systemic risk buffer would not act as a floor, but rather as a multiplier in terms of nominal capital requirements, impacting most heavily IRB credit institutions with the highest risk weights and least heavily IRB credit institutions with the lowest risk weights.
-According to the FSA, the size of the buffer required to generate the equivalent capital impact would also be extremely high and therefore challenging from both a communication and reciprocity perspective. - (17)The Commission notes that the ESRB is of the view that measures such as those listed in Articles 124 and 164 of Regulation (EU) No 575/2013, as well as the systemic risk buffer and the countercyclical capital buffer set out in Articles 133 and 136 of Directive 2013/36/EU respectively, are considered to be less adequate.
+The FSA explained that, until that review is completed, a floor that binds low IRB risk weights is appropriate.
+The sectoral systemic risk buffer would not act as a floor, but rather as a multiplier in terms of nominal capital requirements.
+A uniform buffer rate would impact most heavily IRB credit institutions with the highest risk weights and least heavily IRB credit institutions with the lowest risk weights, contrary to the objective of the policy action.
+According to the FSA, the size of the buffer required to generate the equivalent capital impact would also be extremely high and therefore challenging from both a communication and reciprocity perspective. - (17) The Commission notes that the ESRB is of the view that measures such as those listed in Articles 124 and 164 of Regulation (EU) No 575/2013, as well as the systemic risk buffer and the countercyclical capital buffer set out in Articles 133 and 136 of Directive 2013/36/EU respectively, are considered to be less adequate.
 More specifically, these measures do not incentivise low risk weight IRB credit institutions to revise such risk weights upwards, are too broad-based, or do not, to the same extent, address the same risk, exposures or credit institutions.
-However, once the ongoing IRB models review has been completed, the ESRB supports the FSA's intention to conduct a more thorough assessment and review the need for or the calibration of the measure on the basis of the residual systemic risk, including its potential substitution with a sectoral systemic risk buffer.
-Additionally, both the ESRB and the EBA encourage the initiative of the FSA to assess and implement the changes that might become necessary for the introduction of the output floor in the future, to avoid overlaps and maintain the effectiveness and appropriateness of the measures. - (18) Article 458(2), point (f), of Regulation (EU) No 575/2013 requires that an assessment is made of the likely positive or negative impact of the current measure on the internal market.
-As the current measure is in place since 2014, it should not introduce any disproportionate adverse effects for the internal market or other national financial systems.
-According to the ESRB economic assessment, the measure should further maintain the resilience of Swedish credit institutions to shocks in the Swedish residential immovable property sector and thereby reduce potential channels for contagion from Sweden to other Member States.
-Furthermore, as specified in the notification, the current measure does not induce any additional capital requirements for concerned credit institutions as they are already applying the risk-weight floor since 2014.
-The measure also does not seem to have affected households' access to domestic mortgage lending, which has continued to grow since the introduction of the risk-weight floor.
-Based on this assessment, and in agreement with the ESRB's opinion, the Commission finds that the extension of the measure does not entail disproportionate adverse effects on the internal market or on other national financial systems.
+However, once the ongoing IRB models review has been completed, the ESRB and the EBA encourage the FSA to conduct a comprehensive assessment and review the need for or the calibration of the measure.
+As a part of this assessment, the ESRB invites the FSA to consider potential substitution of the measure with a sectoral systemic risk buffer.
+Additionally, both the ESRB and the EBA invite the FSA to monitor the implications of the phase-in of the CRR III, and the output floor in particular, to avoid overlaps and maintain the effectiveness and appropriateness of the measures.

-The FSA applies a CCyB rate of 1% from 29 September 2022 and raised it further to 2% from June 2023.
+The FSA applies a CCyB rate of 2% from June 2023.